joeazure/qql-seed-bank/README.md

 ## TODO
 * Error handling
 * Render host check when using DB
+* Remove app/render.js from this codebase and update to use it from the qql-headless dependency